Skip to content

 The WorksBuddy Cross-Channel Automation Framework

-Step 1: Lead Capture and Qualification (Lio)
+Step 1: Lead capture and qualification (Lio)

-Step 2: Segmentation and Nurturing (Evox)
+Step 2: Segmentation and nurturing (Evox)

-Step 4: Performance Attribution and Feedback Loop (Evox Analytics)
+Step 4: Performance attribution and feedback loop (Evox analytics)

 Implementation order decision matrix

-Build this first
+Build first

-CRM exists, no automation
+CRM exists, no nurture sequences

-Email running, no attribution
+All three running, no attribution

 How to prevent message fatigue across channels